Contents |

 The list of projects using D-Bus is growing and they provide a wealth of examples of using the various APIs to learn from.

-D-Bus is very portable to any Linux or UNIX flavor, and a port to Windows is in progress.
+D-Bus is very portable to any Linux or UNIX flavor, and the port to Windows is mostly finished.

 If you have any trouble with D-Bus or suggestions for improvement, bug reports and comments are very welcome.